masternodeh/0-docs/docs/whatiszeroexchange.md

 The information and documentation are provided by the community, please use at your own risk
 :::

 :::note
-The project is currently pivotting to a new model (the current one is still live, the new model not yet), please check [this page for more information](relay/relaylaunch.md)
+The project is currently pivotting to a new model (the current one is still live, the new model not yet), with a new token $RELAY, please check [this page for more information](relay/relaylaunch.md)
 :::

 ## What is the Zero Exchange